LaMelo Ball, other athletes, aid Australian wildfire victims

 In the two most populous states of New South Wales and Victoria, 18 people have died and 28 are missing and more than 1,500 homes or buildings have been destroyed in the continuing fires.
 Conditions are expected to worsen on the weekend.

-Ball joins a number of other athletes in Australia who have said they will pledge money to the fire charities.
+Ball joins a number of other athletes in Australia who have said they will pledge money to the fire relief effort.

 Nick Kyrgios, who is playing for Australia at the ATP Cup team tennis event, said he would donate 250 Australian dollars ($140) for each ace he hits during the tournament and at the Australian Open later this month.